NinaSSawyer/ai-engineering-manager-challenge-sfl/README.md

    - Gantt chart, cost table, and architectural diagram
    - Final presentation slide deck in PDF format

-## Access ##
-This is a private repository.
-Access has been granted to:
-- wwarne@deloitte.com
-- atolpygo@deloitte.com
-- nafragola@deloitte.com

 ## Setup Overview ##
 To run each section locally, follow the instructions in the respective `README.md` files.
 Python packages can be installed via: